jroimartin/dotfiles/macOS/README.md

 # macOS

-The DefaultKeyBinding.dict file is located here:
+The DefaultKeyBinding.dict file is located in

-- $HOME/Library/KeyBindings/DefaultKeyBinding.dict
+$HOME/Library/KeyBindings/DefaultKeyBinding.dict